- Eligibility Conditions to Buy an HDB Resale Flat

 The resale completion takes about 8 weeks from the date of HDB’s acceptance of the resale application, which is the earliest possible date to complete the transaction.

 However, if you wish to defer the completion date, please discuss it with your seller and inform HDB with a written confirmation (signed by both sellers and buyers) via MyRequest@HDB.
 You and the sellers will be notified via SMS of the appointment date and time.
-You may also log in to My Flat Dashboard to get the appointment details.
+You may also log in to My Flat Dashboard to view your appointment details.

 If you have any queries about property investment, please WhatsApp or Email us.